-Engine misfires can cause the driver to feel a jerking motion while driving.
+Engine misfires, can cause the driver to feel, a jerking motion while driving.

-Engine misfires can happen, constantly or intermittently.
+Furthermore, engine misfires can happen, constantly or intermittently.

-The engine stumbles for a moment and then regains its pace.
+Usually, the engine stumbles for a moment and then regains its pace.

-- Engine mechanical
+- Engine Mechanical

-So, the first thing you need to do is; figure out which of the cylinders is causing the misfire.
-I always start by removing the spark plugs so i can read them.
-Also, a diagnostic scanner can usually point you in the right direction; by telling you which one is being problematic.
-Once you have that narrowed down you know where to shift your focus.
+So, the first thing you need to do is; figure out which of the cylinders, is causing the misfire.
+I always start by removing the spark plugs, so i can read them.
+Also, a diagnostic scanner, can usually point you in the right direction; by telling you which one is being problematic.
+Once you have that narrowed down, you know where to shift your focus.

 There are a few suspects that occur more than others.
-The primary villains are simple; spark or fuel; usually manifesting in spark plugs, plug wires, the coil(s) or the fuel-delivery system.
+The primary villains are simple, spark or fuel; usually manifesting in spark plugs, plug wires, the coil(s) or the fuel-delivery system.

-Random And Single Cylinder Engine Misfires
+Random And Single Cylinder, Engine Misfires

 But, the cause might be anything from:

-- Hard-to-find vacuum leaks
+- Hard-to-find vacuum leaks.

-- Dirty fuel injectors
+- Dirty fuel injectors.

-- Low fuel pressure
+- Low fuel pressure.

-- A weak ignition coil
+- A weak ignition coil.

-- Bad plug wires
+- Bad plug wires.

-- Compression problems
+- Compression problems.

-So, even a dirty (MAF) sensor can cause a lean code and/or misfire to occur.
-The engine may be stalling, because it isn’t getting enough throttle opening.
-The cause is often a problem in the idle air control system.
+So, even a dirty (MAF) sensor can cause, a lean code and/or misfire to occur.
+The engine may be stalling, because it isn’t getting, enough throttle opening.
+The cause is often a problem, in the idle air control system.

 The first thing to check is the intake vacuum with a vacuum gauge.

-The next thing you should check is the fuel pressure with a gauge.
+The next thing you should check is, the fuel pressure with a gauge.

-If it is not within specifications (refer to a service manual for specifics because; fuel pressure is critical for proper engine performance); the problem may be a weak fuel pump; low voltage to the pump (check the relay and wiring); or obstructions in the fuel line (like a clogged filter).
-A bad fuel pressure relay can also leak pressure and prevent an otherwise good fuel pump; from delivering full pressure to the injectors.
+If the fuel pressure is not within specifications; (refer to a service manual for proper specifics.
+Consequently, fuel pressure is critical, for proper engine performance.
+However, the problem may be, a weak fuel pump, low voltage to the pump (check the relay and wiring); or obstructions in the fuel line (like a clogged filter).
+A bad fuel pressure relay, can also leak pressure and prevent; an otherwise good fuel pump; from delivering full pressure to the injectors.

-Dirty injectors can also restrict fuel delivery and cause a lean fuel condition.
-Many regular grades of gasoline do not contain; adequate levels of detergent to keep the injectors clean.
-Frequent short trip driving accelerates the buildup of injector deposits.
+Dirty injectors, can also restrict fuel delivery and cause, a lean fuel condition.
+Many regular grades of gasoline do not contain; adequate levels of detergent, to keep the injectors clean.
+Frequent short trip driving, accelerates the buildup of injector deposits.
 But, cleaning the injectors with a good quality fuel tank additive; (or having them professionally cleaned) can solve this problem.

-Ignition Engine Misfires
+Ignition, Engine Misfires

-An ignition system problem is one of the most common reasons for an engine to misfire.
+An ignition system problem, is one of the most common reasons, for an engine to misfire.
 Spark plugs, ignition cables, distributor cap and rotor, and ignition coil wear over time.
-Hence their ability to transfer the needed spark to ignite the air/fuel mixture; inside the combustion chambers becomes compromised.
+Hence, their ability to transfer the needed spark to ignite the air/fuel mixture; inside the combustion chambers, becomes compromised.
 In the early stages, the spark will only be weaker and the actual misfire will be subtle.

 When there’s a misfire code for a specific cylinder, always remove and inspect the spark plug.

-Oily deposits on the plug would tell you oil is being sucked into the combustion chamber.
+Oily deposits on the plug, would tell you, oil is being sucked into the combustion chamber.
 It may be going past worn valve guides or seals, or worn or broken piston rings.
-There’s no easy fix for this kind of problem short of a valve job or overhaul.
-Installing a spark plug with a slightly hotter heat range may help resist fouling.
-Coolant leaking into a cylinder can also cause spark plugs to foul.
+There’s no easy fix for this kind of problem, short of a valve job or overhaul.
+Installing a spark plug with a slightly hotter heat range, may help resist fouling.
+Coolant leaking into a cylinder, can also cause spark plugs to foul.

-On engines with waste spark distributorless ignition systems; misfire codes for any cylinders that share a common coil would tell you the coil is the likely problem.
+On engines with waste spark distributorless ignition systems; misfire codes for any cylinders that share a common coil; would tell you the coil is the likely problem.

-If a coil-on-plug (COP) ignition system has a misfire that only affects one cylinder; swapping coils between two cylinders is a quick way to see if the misfire changes cylinders.
+If a coil-on-plug (COP) ignition system has a misfire that only affects one cylinder; swapping coils between two cylinders is a quick way, to see if the misfire changes cylinders.
 When the misfire follows the new location of the coil, it confirms the coil is bad.
-If there’s no change, the misfire is being caused by a bad plug; a compression problem or a lean fuel condition in that cylinder.
+If there’s no change, the misfire is being caused by a bad plug; a compression problem or a lean fuel condition, in that cylinder.

 Lean Engine Misfires

-The lean misfire is another common reason for an engine “miss”;this is due to an imbalanced air/fuel ratio (too much air/too little fuel).
-Since an engine needs a richer (more fuel) mixture for a smooth idle; this problem may be more noticeable when the vehicle is idling.
+The lean misfire, is another common reason, for an engine “miss”.
+Usually, this is due to an unbalanced, air/fuel ratio (too much air/too little fuel).
+Since an engine needs a richer (more fuel) mixture for a smooth idle; this problem may be more noticeable, when the vehicle is idling.

 You Could Have A Lean Misfire Caused By:

-- Stuck open EGR valve
+- Stuck Open EGR valve.

-- A leaking Intake Manifold Gasket
+- A leaking, Intake Manifold Gasket.

-- Defective Mass Air Flow Sensor
+- Defective, Mass Air Flow Sensor.

-A misfire caused by uneven ratio of air to fuel is almost always caused by too much oxygen.
-This makes for a weak ignition that will leave your car struggling for power.
-The most common cause will be the O2 or air mass sensor malfunction.
+A misfire caused by uneven ratio of air to fuel, is almost always caused by too much oxygen.
+This makes for a weak ignition, that will leave your car struggling for power.
+The most common cause will be, the (O2) or air mass sensor malfunction.
 This is an easy fix that you can do yourself.
-Less common is too much gas in comparison with the amount of air causing the misfire.
-This will most likely be caused by a fuel injector leak and; will cause all of the cylinders to misfire.
+Less common, is too much gas in comparison, with the amount of air causing the misfire.
+This will most likely be caused by, a fuel injector leak and; will cause all of the cylinders to misfire.

-Mechanical Engine Misfires
+Mechanical, Engine Misfires

-Mechanical problems can also cause an engine to misfire.
+Mechanical problems, can also cause an engine to misfire.
 Common causes are:

-- Worn piston rings
+- Worn piston rings.

-- Cylinder walls
+- Cylinder walls.

-- Lobes on a camshaft
+- Lobes on a camshaft.

-- A leaking head gasket or intake manifold gasket
+- A leaking head gasket or intake manifold gasket.

-- Damaged or broken rocker arms
+- Damaged or broken rocker arms.

-- Defective fuel injectors (and/or the electronics that control them)
+- Defective fuel injectors (and/or the electronics that control them).

-- A slipped or incorrectly-installed timing belt or timing chain
+- A slipped or incorrectly-installed timing belt or timing chain.

-Generally, this type of misfire has more of a “thumping” feel to it.
-It is usually noticeable regardless of engine speed; in fact, it may even intensify as the engine speed increases.
+Generally, this type of misfire has, more of a “thumping” feel to it.
+It is usually noticeable regardless of engine speed; in fact, it may even intensify, as the engine speed increases.

 Sometimes, the engine has nothing to do with a misfire.
-One common cause for “jerky” performance that feels like a misfire is a problem; in the transmission and its ability to properly up- or down-shift.
-If the misfire occurs during higher speeds; it could be a problem with the operation of the overdrive gear; or a chattering clutch in the Lockup Torque Converter.
+One common cause for “jerky” performance that feels like a misfire is a problem; in the transmission and its ability to, properly up- or down-shift.
+If the misfire occurs during higher speeds; it could be a problem, with the operation of the overdrive gear; or a chattering clutch, in the Lockup Torque Converter.
 If the vehicle jerks or feels like it is “missing” during deceleration; it could be due to harsh transmission downshifts, badly warped rotors; out of round brake drums, and/or sticking brake pads or brake shoes.

-Finally, make sure that you have the vehicle properly inspected; in order to determine the root cause of the misfire.
+Finally, make sure that you have the vehicle properly inspected; in order to determine, the root cause of the misfire.

 Thank You !